HayderAli1991/Python_for_data_analysis/README.md

 # Python_for_data_analysis
-This is my repository for all my python work

 **Project 1: Analyzing Amazon Sales Data** **Overview**
 A merchant selling goods on Amazon wants a small analysis to be done.
 On the amazon portal, they